truenas/documentation/content/TrueCommand/Administration/Admin/SAML/ConfigIDPSAMLSSO.md

 Single Sign-on (SSO) works by transferring a known identity for a user to another location that provides services to the user.
 SAML accomplishes the transfer by exchanging digitally-signed XML documents.

-A SAML configuration requires an Identity Provider (IdP) and Service Provider (SP).
+A SAML configuration requires an Identity Provider (IDP) and Service Provider (SP).
 When the IDP-SAML service provides the SSO, TrueCommand becomes the service provider.

 Each IDP-SAML provider configuration settings and attributes can differ.
 This article provides general instructions, settings, and attributes for configuring an IDP-SAML SSO for TrueCommand as a cloud service provider.